This article discusses answers the question "how long does it take to become a personal trainer." Enjoy 🙂

 - You can either work for a large corporation such as LA Fitness, Lifetime Fitness, or Crunch.

-- Take the more entrpenerual route and work as a personal training contractor.
+- Take the more entrpenerual route and work as a PT contractor.

 There are advantages to both choices.
 When you join a large workforce, you'll be given a list of clients, and lots of employee benefits.